awslabs/aws-proton-plugins-for-backstage/docs/install.md

 }
 ```

-The Proton scaffolder action requires the following IAM permissions to create Proton services:
+The AWS Proton scaffolder action requires the AWS identity that it uses to have the following IAM permissions to create AWS Proton services:

 ```json
 {